 Irregular heart rhythm (arrhythmia)

-If you have an irregular heartbeat, instead of beating in its familiar lub-dub pattern, the heart flutters or beats too slowly or quickly.
+If you have an irregular heart rhythm, instead of beating in its familiar pattern, the heart flutters or beats too slowly or too quickly.
 An irregular heart rhythm can cause blood to back up in the heart and eventually damage the muscle.

 Congenital cardiomegaly is a heart disorder you’re born with.
 Congenital heart defects that cause this symptom include:

-- tetralogy of Fallot (TOF), a combination of birth defects that disrupt the normal flow of blood through the heart
+- tetralogy of Fallot: a combination of birth defects that disrupt the normal flow of blood through the heart